nkanderson/tinyqv-full-peripheral-wdt/docs/info.md

 The watchdog timer (WDT) peripheral provides a mechanism to detect software lockups or system hangs.
 Once started, it begins counting down from a configured value.
 If the countdown reaches zero without being "tapped", the WDT asserts an interrupt (user_interrupt) to signal a system fault.

+A tap entails writing a specified value (0xABCD) to address 0x3.
+This is designed to reduce the likelihood of an inadvertent clearing of the interrupt due to corrupt or misbehaving signals.
+Besides the tap action, only a reset will clear the interrupt.

 ## Register map

 | Address | Name       | Access | Description                                                                 |